-These healthy pumpkin recipes are total crowd pleasers: from dessert recipes like oatmeal cookies to main dishes like pumpkin gnocchi and stuffed shells!
+These healthy pumpkin recipes are total crowd pleasers: from dessert recipes like oatmeal cookies to main dishes like pasta and soup!

 Are you a pumpkin fan?
 Once cooler temperatures start to creep into the mornings, mania for that orange squash starts.
 So why not start the party with some pumpkin recipes?
 From creamy cheesy pasta to chewy oatmeal cookies with an icy drizzle, pumpkin is a truly versatile ingredient that makes satisfying flavors.
 Here’s a collection of our top pumpkin recipes that are both easy to make and relatively healthy.
 In this case, healthy is less about calorie count and more that each recipe is made with real, whole food ingredients.
 Ready to get started?